We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-Salome is a popular perfume by Papillon Artisan Perfumes for women and men and was released in 2015.
-The scent is animal-spicy.
+A popular perfume by Papillon Artisan Perfumes for women and men, released in 2015.
+The scent is animal-floral.
 Projection and longevity are above-average.
-It is still available to purchase.
+It is still in production.

 Main accords